 Community Letter: Mid-Year Budget Increases

-This community letter is by Don George, President & CEO for Blue Cross and Blue Shield of Vermont.
+A community letter by Don George, President & CEO for Blue Cross and Blue Shield of Vermont, about the current discussions happening on mid-year hospital commercial rate increases.

 This has been a difficult two years for everyone who works in and relies on Vermont’s health care system.
 I have tremendous appreciation for the front-line workers who show up every day to care for the kids in crisis, for the people with advanced chronic conditions entering emergency rooms across the state, and who did so during the height of the COVID-19 pandemic while risking their own health.
 The economic challenges of this recovery period are far broader than health care and they impact us all.
 Vermont families are struggling with finding affordable housing, paying for energy costs to heat our houses and fill up the car, and in the midst of this the price of health care is climbing.